Enyaude/Data_Science_Python_Module_Model/README.md

 Visualize the data using various plotting libraries such as Matplotlib and Seaborn.

 Contributors
-Enyaude Samuel - Data Science
+Engr.
+Samuel Enyaude - Data Scientist
 ALX Nigeria - Community

 This project is licensed under the MIT License - see the LICENSE file for details.